bluehackrafestefano/ONDIA_Azure_Capstone_Project/README.md

 - **Authentication:** Integrated with **Azure Entra ID** for enterprise SSO
 - **Secure Access:** Bastion provides hardened administrative access
 - **Monitoring & Logging:** Metrics, logs, and alerts collected with Azure Monitor + Log Analytics
 - **Extensibility:** Can evolve towards App Gateway with WAF, containerized Grafana on AKS, or multi-region deployments

 ---

+## ✅ Expected Outcomes
+By using this project, students and practitioners will:
+- Learn to deploy **infrastructure as code** with Terraform on Azure
+- Deploy **Grafana OSS** backed by a managed PostgreSQL Flexible DB
+- Implement **secure and scalable infrastructure** with VMSS + Load Balancer
+- Gain experience integrating **Azure NAT Gateway, Bastion, and Storage Accounts**
+- Learn **observability practices** using Azure Monitor (metrics, logs, alerts, autoscale)
+- Enable **secure login** with Azure Entra ID
+- Understand how to design and scale a **multi-tenant SaaS system** on Azure
+- Explore automation patterns for **customer onboarding and scaling**

+---